 Enchiladas and tacos occupy an entire page on the menu.
 Shrimp and crab enchiladas (topped with chile con queso and fresh green chile) are just one of the six different enchilada offerings, all of which can be made with blue corn tortillas.
 Platos de pollo (plates showcasing chicken), de la parillada y del mar (from the grill or the sea) and fajitas y carnitas share a page on the menu.
 The other two sections of the menu showcase Antojitos Mexicana and Platos de Combinacion on one page and burritos, chimichangas, los burgers and “para los niños” on another.
 The menu is replete with surprises, some items of which you won’t see at other New Mexican restaurants in Albuquerque.

 As you ponder the menu, the friendly and accommodating wait staff will deliver your first bowlful of salsa and a basket of red and yellow corn chips.
-My initial impression, one shared by Bob the Villager, was that the salsa lacked the piquancy of other Fourth Street New Mexican restaurants.
+My initial impression, one shared by Bob the Villager, was that the salsa lacked the piquancy of salsa at other Fourth Street New Mexican restaurants.
 There was discernibly more heat in the salsa during my second and third visits when the medley of rich, red tomatoes and the jalapeños combined to titillate my taste buds with the heat they crave.
 This is good salsa and the chips are thin and crisp yet substantial enough for Gil-sized scoops (though they’re quite salty).
 There’s no chip-dipping in my table.
 In its September, 2012 edition, Albuquerque The Magazine named the salsa at El Bruno the very best in Albuquerque from among 130 salsas sampled throughout the city.

 13 March 2011: Alas, one of our very favorite dishes in Cuba, the magnificent chile con queso, was a disappointment in Albuquerque.
 In fact, it was downright “dumbed down,” lacking the piquancy the Cuban con queso contained.
 Though the queso was flecked with green (ostensibly green chile), it was as punchless as the University of New Mexico football team under coach Locksley.
 Without piquancy, the queso was reminiscent of the gloppy Velveeta genre.
 Instead of conventional chips, El Bruno’s con queso is served with crispy tostadas (fried flour tortillas).
 These “chips” are magnificent!